zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 The chest is handcuffed and crying.
 Arrives in the dream, this is by the congregations Wadarana.
 The mother of a certain woman in this Sawathnuwara before Brahmana Dead.
 She is obsessed by her time and disheartened.
-Going from the street to the street, he said: “My mother Saw?
-Saw my mother?” is, Brahman, before this city
+Going from the street to the street, he said: "My mother Saw?
+Saw my mother?" is, Brahman, before this city
 The father of a certain woman died.
 Brother is dead, Brother is dead.
 The son is dead, The daughter is dead, the holder is dead.
-She is obsessed by his time and disillusioning Sith came from the street to the street from the street and said: “My Saw the master?
-Saw my master?”
+She is obsessed by his time and disillusioning Sith came from the street to the street from the street and said: "My Saw the master?
+Saw my master?"
 Yai Brahman, all of these The mother of a certain man in the city was dead, and she was obsessed with her death.
 The decompressive hearth came from the street to the junction by road, saying:
 Kidea.
-“Did my mother see?
-My ownAs well as saw”.
+"Did my mother see?
+My ownAs well as saw".
 Brahman, before this The father of a certain man in Sawathnuwara did the blackout, the brother did the blackout.
 The sister did blackuriya, the son did blackuriya, the daughter did blackuriya, the wife Kaluriya did.
 Hello is obsessed by her blackness and disheartening.
-Thithi went from the street to the junction to the street and said: “My Was the fractionary?
-Did I show my words?” “” Brahman, Before this, a certain girl went to the cousin.
+Thithi went from the street to the junction to the street and said: "My Was the fractionary?
+Did I show my words?" "" Brahman, Before this, a certain girl went to the cousin.
 She is her relatives She will not be abducted by the master and give it to a mutual, nor will she be taken into it.
 Then said unto the statesman: Lady, these relatives are from you to me Will be given to another by defaulting.
-“Both of us will die.”
+"Both of us will die."
 And then the man puts the woman on both sides and in his midst.
 Both are parochial How to assemble the Hulin, the name of Zhou was touching Runs, behave.

 [APZ 174.13] (#apz174 .13) {#apz174 .13 .ref .apz} "Doubt called Hulling
 Touched two comments that Wei query
 Bearing.
-“Am I past time, am I not of past time?
+"Am I past time, am I not of past time?
 Past What are the periods of time, and how will the past time be?
 Whoever of past time Anyway, will I be at the future time and will I not be in the future time?
 Whom I will be at future time and how will I be in future time